Why did we develop new titanium alloy hooks for our gaffs?

 How strong are the titanium hooks?

 Our titanium hooks are not plain titanium but titanium alloy.
 Our titanium alloy hooks are made of a type of titanium called 6Al-4V.
-The yield strength, i.e.: the amount of force needed to permanently bend it, of this alloy is 120,000 psi.
+The yield strength, i.e.: the amount of force needed to permanently bend it, of this alloy is 130,000 psi.
 Our stainless gaff hooks were made from 17-4 stainless steel, which we polished and passivated before attaching into the carbon fiber handles with high strength adhesive and composite insulator bushings in order to bring any corrosion and staining to an absolute minimum (but impossible to totally eliminate without steady upkeep).
 17-4 stainless steel has a yield strength of 110,000 psi.
 316/316L stainless steel that many other gaff hooks are made of has a yield strength of 30,000 psi.
 Coincidentally, pure un-alloyed titanium, which has also been used for gaff hooks occasionally, has a yield strength of just 40,000 psi.
 We are literally using material that is 3-4 times stronger.
-Similar is also true of these materials’ hardnesses.
+Similar is also true of these materials’ hardness.
 With the 6Al-4V, a sharp point remains a sharp point, period.
 The reason mass produced gaffs do not use the materials we do is because doing so is very difficult and expensive.
-There must be a level of craftsmanship and attention to detail in order to make our hooks and gaffs out of such unforgiving materials.
+These hooks simply aren’t for everybody.
+Some people are content buying a new gaff every few trips, and some people want to buy one gaff and be done with the gaff shopping.
+Some people want to rely on a tool without any doubts, and some people actually enjoy having to work on their tools to get them back into proper working order before they can get to work with the tools – not us.
+There’s also a level of craftsmanship and attention to detail necessary in order to make our hooks and gaffs out of such unforgiving materials.
+Deficiencies or shortcomings in any of our steps are glaring and costly, and that is the reason we understand that only so many of these can be made and appreciated.

 What colors can you make your titanium hooks in?

 There’s a broad array of colors and hues that our titanium alloy hooks can be anodized in, but red and black are not possible.
+A matte gray is possible, but we recommend going with no anodizing if you’d like a monochromatic color scheme.
 Titanium is not anodized with dyed or tinted acids like other metals.
 The process is actually very environmentally friendly and unique.
 Titanium oxide is built up on the outside of titanium as a protective coating naturally, but anodizing can control the thickness of this oxide layer in order to have a refractive effect and absorb more or less colors from light visible to the human eye.
 By altering the thickness of the coating layer, we can produce different colors, such as blue, pink, green, yellow, purple, or blends of these colors.
+The difficult part is getting this all consistent and uniform across the entire surface(s) of this very tough alloy.
 If you want a truly unique tool on your boat that will last a lifetime, this is it!

 OK.
 The gaffs are extremely light and good looking, but how durable are they?